This is the biggest marketing problem I’ve ever seen.

 “And I need more conversions”

-If this sounds like you, and you’re struggling to drive traffic to your website, let alone when people actually show up and they end up not converting, I wouldn’t blame you in thinking you have a traffic and conversion problem.
+If this sounds like you, and you’re struggling to drive traffic to your website, business or store, let alone when people actually show up and they end up not converting or buying, I wouldn’t blame you in thinking you have a traffic and conversion problem.

 You’re not alone – most marketers & entrepreneurs obsess over their traffic and conversions.